Select Projects

 Selected Publications

 Lewis, A; Bittner, A; Radloff, K; Hensel, B. 2017.
 “Storage of coal combustion products in the United States: Perspectives on potential human health and environmental risks.”
 In Coal Combustion Products (CCP’s): Characteristics, Utilization and Beneficiation.
-(Eds.: Robl, T; Oberlink, A; Jones, R), Woodhead Publishing, Duxford, United Kingdom, p481-507.
+(Eds.: Robl, T; Oberlink, A; Jones, R), Woodhead Publishing, Duxford, UK, p481-507.